Tokyo Pride: A Journey Through History and Progress

 By 1990, Shinjuku Nichome had become a well-established gay district in Tokyo that catered not only to gay men but also to lesbians, bisexual people, transgender people, and more.
 With various bars of different themes meant for a diverse clientele, Nichome attracted folks from all over the Kanto region of Japan, though many of them were married with kids, and still had to keep their identity a secret.

 However, a way for people to proudly showcase themselves without an air of secrecy was not available until 1994.
 This was the year of the first LGBTQ pride parade in Tokyo.
-Eventually becoming known as Tokyo Rainbow Pride, this event was organized by the Japanese branch of the International Lesbian and Gay Association (IGLA).
+Eventually becoming known as Tokyo Pride, this event was organized by the Japanese branch of the International Lesbian and Gay Association (IGLA).

 The first pride parade attracted over 1,000 participants, and set into motion a tradition that would last three decades and counting.
-Tokyo Rainbow Pride just celebrated its 30th anniversary in 2024, and has expanded to include not only a parade but now features performers, guest speakers, and festival booths as well.
+Tokyo Pride just celebrated its 30th anniversary in 2024, and has expanded to include not only a parade but now features performers, guest speakers, and festival booths as well.

-Read about Tokyo Rainbow Pride in this article.
+Read about Tokyo Pride in this article.

 Year 2000 - 2010